Beaches, culture, elephants, parties, trekking and more!

 The prices will load here automatically, if this does not happen for you: Click here to view Prices

 Arrive in to Bangkok Suvarnabhumi Airport (BKK) where you’ll be met and taken to your starting accommodation in the city.
 There are no activities planned for today, apart from a welcome meeting this evening, so arrive whenever suits you best.
-However, please note that airport transfers are only available between 6am and 10pm.
+However, please note that airport transfers are only available between 6am and 10pm on day 1.
 If you arrive outside these hours, or at Bangkok’s smaller airport (Don Muang), you will need to take a taxi to your hotel, which is very easy to arrange.

 If you’re on the 25 day trip, your itinerary takes you on a full loop and ends in Bangkok, so the departure airport is the same as arrival.
 You can depart at any time on your end date.
 Return transfer from your Bangkok accommodation to the airport is not included however your guide can organise this for you if you like.

 If you’ve taken the 18 day option, your trip ends on Koh Samui.
 You can fly direct from Samui to Bangkok and this is easy to arrange.
 Ask one of our travel advisors for more information.
 If you’re staying on in Asia we can also help with any onward travel.

-Accommodation at the elephant project is in simple huts in the grounds, so you’ll be sleeping right next to the elephants!
+Accommodation at the elephant project is in simple huts close to the camp!
 Rooms are simple and rustic with dorm-style beds and mosquito nets.
 On the overnight trek we’ll be staying in a basic local accommodation and in Khao Sok National Park, we’ve got something really special lined up with a night in a ‘float-house’ – a Thai bungalow built on a raft!
 The facilities may be basic, but the setting is out of this world.

 Please note: In some of the hotels along the way, you may be asked to pay a security deposit of £15 - £20.
 This is standard practice across Thailand.
 This is fully refundable on departure, as long as there’s no damage to your room.